 In this 360-degree video, you can transport yourself to a classroom in Lebanon to see CRS’ work with refugee children.
 Feel free to move your cursor or finger around to explore!

 CRS partners with the Good Shepherd Sisters to provide educational opportunities to refugee families in the Bekaa Valley in Lebanon, which reduces refugee children’s risk of human trafficking, early marriage and forced labor.

 Students learn traditional subjects like math and science, and take part in sessions on peacebuilding, which is important to addressing the trauma children experience.
 In fact, these spaces allow children to be children again.

 While we cannot resolve this crisis overnight, our blessed nation can certainly take steps to uphold the dignity of children, provide and protect educational opportunities for displaced youth, and reduce the scourge of human trafficking.

 The “Protecting Girls’ Access to Education in Vulnerable Settings Act” is a bipartisan bill that was introduced by Senators Marco Rubio (R-FL) and Bob Menendez (D-NJ) to help to ensure that refugee children, especially girls, have access to education.
 Specifically, this bill authorizes the Secretary of State and United States Agency for International Development (USAID) to prioritize efforts to support access to safe, quality primary and secondary education for displaced children by working with civil society and other organizations.
 It will also increase host countries’ capacities to prevent discrimination against displaced children going to school, and incorporate measures to evaluate the impact of education on the lives of girls concerning reduction of child marriage, gender-based violence, trafficking and forced labor.

-In the meantime, you can help prevent human trafficking today.
 Raise your voice in support of refugee children by calling on your Senators to provide access to education for refugee children!